Benoxaprofen: Toxicodynamics

 Unlike other non-steroidal anti-inflammatory drugs, benoxaprofen acts directly on mononuclear cells.
 It inhibits their chemotactic response by inhibiting the lipoxygenase enzyme.

 Efficacy and side effects

 Efficacy

 Benoxaprofen is an analgesic, antipyretic, and anti-inflammatory drug.
-Benoxaprofen was given to patients with rheumatoid arthritis and osteoarthritis because of its anti-inflammatory effect.
-Patients with the Paget's disease, psoriatic arthritis, ankylosing spondylitis, a painful shoulder, the mixed connective-tissue disease, polymyalgia rheumatica, back pain, and the Behçet's disease also received benoxaprofen.
-A daily dose of 300–600 mg is effective for many patients.
+Benoxaprofen was primarily given to patients with rheumatoid arthritis and osteoarthritis because of its anti-inflammatory effect.
+Patients with Paget's disease, psoriatic arthritis, ankylosing spondylitis, painful shoulders, mixed connective-tissue disease, polymyalgia rheumatica, back pain, and Behçet's disease also received benoxaprofen.
+A daily dose of 300–600 mg was effective for many patients.
+One study has shown that benoxaprofen, or other lipoxygenase-inhibiting agents, might be helpful in the treatment of psoriasis because of the migration inhibition of the inflammatory cells (leukocytes) into the skin.